parulraut0110/QR-Code-Generation/README.md

 5. The extension will now be visible in your Chrome toolbar, and you can click the icon to open the popup and generate QR codes!

 ---
-## License
+## LICENSE
-This project is licensed under the MIT License.
-You are more than welcome to use, modify, and distribute this project as long as you give the credit.
+This project is licensed under the [MIT] License - see the LICENSE.md file for details
 ---

 ## Privacy Policy